kithrine/leash-and-learn/FEATURES+TODO.md

 - [ ] Main - Links
 - [ ] Dashboard - everything

+DARK MODE TOASTS
+- [ ] ctrl+f globally for toast, and copy paste for dark mode toasts anywhere there is a toast

 AT THE VERY VERY END
 - [ ] Delete the old BMDetail and TrainerDetail files and pages at the end
 - [ ] CLEAN UP CODE BOOIIIIIII